thibautdavoult/thibautdavoult.github.io/README.md

-This is my personal website.
+My personal website accessible from thibautdavoult.com

 I use it to learn web development in conjunction with classes from Treehouse.

+Find the full list of my experiments here: thibautdavoult.com/experiments

-It's hopefully changing often and enough to keep bypassers entertained.
+It's hopefully changing often and enough to keep visitors entertained.
 Don't expect anything mind-blowing though, I'm only getting started.